vasilislenis/G-Anchor/README.md

 ##### File names:

-The reference chromosomes files should be in the form: chr*.2bit, where * is the number of chromosome.
+The reference chromosomes files should be in the form: chr*.2bit, where * is the number of chromosome.<br />
- The target genome should be on the form name)of)species.2bit.
+The target genome should be on the form name)of)species.2bit.<br />
- The HCE databank files should be in the form: most_conserved_chr*.fa, where * is the number of the chromosome.
+The HCE databank files should be in the form: most_conserved_chr*.fa, where * is the number of the chromosome.<br />
 The HCE coordinate files should be in the form: most_conserved_chr*.bed, where * is the number of the chromosome.

 More details about the file formats that G-Anchor uses can be found at: https://genome.ucsc.edu/FAQ/FAQformat